Continuations¶

 Delimited continuations tend to be described in terms of two pairs of

-which differ
+operators: prompt/control and reset/shift which differ

 in some quite subtle ways.
 They also capture a slightly obtuse

-continuation, the remainder of the prompt
+continuation, the remainder of the prompt block after the

-block (or the remainder of the reset
+control block (or the remainder of the reset block after the

-shift
+shift block).

 I’ve seen reference to “over 700” delimited control operators – YMMV.